edgBR/product-markdown-forecast/README.md

 2) Is it possible to predict the uplift for the first week of markdowns with the information you have?
 What would be the key variables? (please **do not take week** 2 into account in this question)
-3) Suggest a specific plan of action for markdowns in October 2018, based on your observations and models on week 1.
+3) ~~Suggest a specific plan of action for markdowns in October 2018, based on your observations and models on week 1~~.
 If you had data on stock (number of items in inventory), how would you leverage them? (please **do not take week 2** into account in this question)
 4) (Extra point question) Please answer questions 2) and 3) considering both week 1 and week 2 data.
 Does it changes your plan of action?
 How?